cloudant-labs/clouseau/docs/book/book.typ

   `LoggerFactory`, which provide node management, configuration handling, metrics collection, and logging.

-- The `ActorFramework`, which provides concurrency and distribution primitives.
+- The ActorFramework, which provides concurrency and distribution primitives.
   Components like `AddressableActor`, `EngineWorker`, `Exchange`, and `TypeFactory` implement the actor model, enabling message-driven communication and fault-tolerant execution across nodes.

-- Finally, the `Foundation` layer provides essential runtime.
+- Finally, the Foundation layer provides essential runtime.
   The ZIO package offers structured concurrency, logging, metrics, and configuration management.
   The OTP package provides connectivity over Erlang Distribuition Protocol.
-  The OTP package uses `jInterface` package which provides low-level interoperability with Erlang nodes.
+  The OTP package uses the jInterface package which provides low-level interoperability with Erlang nodes.

-Overall, this layered design separates concerns clearly: the Clouseau package focuses on search-specific logic, the `ActorFramework` provides concurrency and messaging, the `Facade` layer integrates these with the actor runtime, and the `Foundation` layer delivers robust primitives for process management and communication.
+Overall, this layered design separates concerns clearly: the Clouseau package focuses on search-specific logic, the ActorFramework provides concurrency and messaging, the Facade layer integrates these with the actor runtime, and the Foundation layer delivers robust primitives for process management and communication.

 #box(components-diagram)